Necessary Properties of High-Quality Recommendations in E-commerce

 We touched on the benefits of assortment familiarity in our research, where we found a positive impact of the average number of product cards viewed by a shopper on LTV.

-Customer behavior and the store’s product range constantly change.
+Buyer behavior and the store’s product range constantly change.
 Recommendation mechanisms should properly react and adapt to these changes and be frequently updated.
 Ideally – in the real-time mode.

 Recommendations should also take into account the demand variations for the same items at different time periods.
 For instance, barbeque goods are actively purchased during summer season, while ski equipment is actively being purchased during winter.
 An outdated smartphone may become less relevant when a new model is released.
 It’s important to note that demand variations are not taken into account if the recommendation algorithm relies on product characteristics only and does not take into account customer behavior changes.

-For customers, having items in recommendations that they can’t buy leads to violated expectations of the tool.
+For buyers, having items in recommendations that they can’t buy leads to violated expectations of the tool.
 This can lead to a loss of trust in both recommendations and any other store tool.
 Showing irrelevant products leads to a similar effect.

 It is difficult to fulfill the relevance property in practice by manually managing recommendations.
 This property needs to be maintained continuously, which will require a lot of human effort.